Untie the knot, amicably

 Step 1

-Applicant 1 then submits the application to court
+Applicant 1 completes and submits the divorce application to the court

 After submitting your application to the court, it will take between 5-10 days for the court to officially start your divorce